mlp6/Medical-Software-Design/syllabus.md

 activities will count for 15\% of your class grade.
-It is very understandable that students will have to miss class for job interviews, personal reasons, illness, etc.  Absences will be considered \emph{excused} if they are communicated to Dr. Palmeri and Mr. Kumar at least 48 hours in advance (subject to instructor discretion as an excused absence) or, for illness, through submission of a [Short Term Illness Form (STIF)](http://www.pratt.duke.edu/undergrad/policies/3531) **before** class.
+It is very understandable that students will have to miss class for job interviews, personal reasons, illness, etc.  Absences will be considered \emph{excused} if they are communicated to your instructors at least 48 hours in advance (subject to instructor discretion as an excused absence) or, for illness, through submission of a [Short Term Illness Form (STIF)](http://www.pratt.duke.edu/undergrad/policies/3531) **before** class.